huandu/go-singleton/README.md

-# go-singleton: Singleton using generic technic
+# go-singleton: Generic singleton factory

 [![Build Status](https://github.com/huandu/go-singleton/workflows/Go/badge.svg)](https://github.com/huandu/go-singleton/actions)
 [![GoDoc](https://godoc.org/github.com/huandu/go-singleton?status.svg)](https://pkg.go.dev/github.com/huandu/go-singleton/v2)

 Starting from go1.18, Go will officially support generic.
 This package is designed to embrace the new technic for convenience.

 Go1.18 (or later) is required to compile this package.
+As go1.18 is not release right now (Dec, 2021), the build status of this package is always failure.
+It's by design.
+The status will turn green after go1.18 is released.

 ## Usage